MasterJayanX/pmfow/README.md

 ## Compiling
 ### Requirements
 - Having the g++ compiler installed on your Windows computer (you can install it with MinGW).
-For Linux users, you will need to install `mingw-w64` and replace `g++` with `x86_64-w64-mingw32-g++` or `i686-w64-mingw32-g++`.
+For Linux users, you will need to install `mingw-w64`.

-To compile this program yourself, you need to download the .cpp files and save them in the same directory.
-Alternatively, you can download the repository files using the following command on a terminal window: `git clone https://github.com/MasterJayanX/pmfow`.
-Then, you have to open a terminal window and compile the main.cpp file with the following command: `g++ main.cpp -o output.exe -Wall` (you can replace output with any name you want).
+- Having the GNU Make component installed (can be installed through MinGW on Windows and through your default package manager on your Linux distribution).

+### Procedure
+1. Clone the GitHub repository and move to its directory with the following commands:
+`git clone https://github.com/MasterJayanX/pmfow && cd pmfow`
+2. Go to the cpp folder and compile the program using the provided Makefile:
+`cd cpp && make default`
+3. Move the executable (named `pmfow.exe` by default) to a new directory and copy the following DLL files from MinGW\bin to the same directory:
+ - libgcc_s_dw2-1.dll
+ - libstdc++-6.dll
+ - libwinpthread-1.dll

+These correspond to important library files that pmfow uses to function.

 ## Limitations and known issues
 pmfow is in an early stage of development, so you can expect some things to not be working as they should.
 Some of the limitations it has right now are:
-- The repositories currently have a very limited selection of software.
+- The app catalogs currently have a very limited selection of software.
-- The update command doesn't work correctly on Windows 2000 due to SSL limitations.
+- The update command doesn't work correctly on Windows 2000 due to SSL and TLS limitations.
 This also affects other downloads.

 If you find any issues with pmfow, open an issue in the Issues section and I will check it.

 ## FAQ (Frequently Asked Questions)
 ### What versions of Windows are supported?
-As I said above, pmfow works on the following Windows versions: Windows 2000, Windows XP, Windows Vista, Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11 and their server equivalents.
+As I said above, pmfow works on the following Windows versions: Windows XP, Windows Vista, Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11 and their server equivalents.
 It should also work on ReactOS and Linux with Wine, but I haven't tested those yet.

+Windows 2000 is also compatible, but only with versions up to 0.4.x.
 ### What applications can I install with pmfow?
 You can find the full list of applications that can be installed in the [Software List](https://github.com/MasterJayanX/pmfow/wiki/Software-List).
 ### Does pmfow work on Windows 9x?